jbk2/chess/README.md

 ## Tasks
+  - Get printing board columns in alpha and row in numeric
   - Save & load functionality:
     - intro IO to save or not
     - build save game state & serialize module